mantidproject/mantidimaging/docs/developer_guide/gpu_mode.rst

                                                   const int filter_size) {

-The arguments passed to the median filter are the original 2D image array, the padded image array, the X and Y dimensions of the original image array, and the filter size.
+The arguments passed to the median filter are a single 2D image array from the stack, the padded image array, the *X* and *Y* dimensions of the image array, and the filter size.
 All arguments besides the original data array are required to be constant as the original data array is the only value that is overwritten.

-The :code:`__global__` header indicates that this function can be called from the CPU.
+The :code:`__global__` keyword indicates that this function can be called from the CPU.

 .. code-block:: C